-Cash dividends (usually referred to as "dividends") are a distribution of the corporation's net income.
+Cash dividends (usually referred to as dividends) are a distribution of the corporation's net income.
 Dividends are analogous to draws/withdrawals by the owner of a sole proprietorship.
-As such, dividends are not expenses and do not appear on the corporation's income statement.
+The draws and dividends are not expenses and will not appear on the income statements.

-Corporations routinely need cash in order to replace inventory and other assets whose replacement costs have increased or to expand capacity.
+Corporations routinely need cash in order to replace inventory and other assets whose costs have increased or to expand the business.
 As a result, corporations rarely distribute all of their net income to stockholders.
-Young, growing corporations may pay no dividends at all, while more mature corporations may distribute a significant percentage of their profits to stockholders as dividends.
+Young, growing corporations may pay no dividends at all.

-Let's look at an example: On March 15 a board of directors approves a motion directing the corporation to pay its regular quarterly dividend of $0.40 per share on May 1 to stockholders of record on April 15.
+To illustrate, assume that on March 15 a corporation's board of directors approves a motion to pay its regular quarterly dividend of $0.40 per share on May 1 to stockholders of record on April 15.
 The following entry is made on the declaration date of March 15 assuming that 2,000 shares of common stock are outstanding:

-If the corporation wants to keep a general ledger record of the current year dividends, it could use a temporary, contra retained earnings account, Dividends Declared.
+If the corporation wants to keep a separate general ledger record of the current year dividends, it could use a temporary, contra retained earnings account entitled Dividends Declared.
 At the end of the year, the balance in Dividends Declared will be closed to Retained Earnings.
 If such an account is used, the entry on the declaration date is:

-On May 1, when the dividends are paid, the following journal entry is made.
+On May 1, when the dividends are paid, the following journal entry is recorded.